aghaeeyan/RDM/README.md

 # RDM
 Supplementary data and code associated with the manuscript "Revealing the unseen: About half of the Americans relied on others' experience when deciding on taking the COVID-19 vaccine"
+author: "Azadeh Aghaeeyan, Pouria Ramazi, and Mark A. Lewis"

 DOI: 10.5281/zenodo.7847390
 https://doi.org/10.5281/zenodo.7847390